electroglyph/unsloth_QAT_results/README.md

 ## Benchmark results

-I have a custom benchmark for that dataset which is approximately 5% of each book in the dataset, with hard negatives added in.
+I have a custom benchmark for that dataset (based on withheld data) which is approximately 5% of each book in the dataset, with hard negatives added in.

 (The negatives aren't super hard, I'll probably make an improved version)